Skip to content

 How to fulfill your protein intake?

 In order to fulfill your protein intake one should consume high protein foods in their diet.
 These high protein foods include lean meats, fish, eggs, dairy products, legumes and nuts etc. you should aim for a balanced distribution of protein throughout the day while taking 25 to 30 grams per meal.
-You can also go for protein rich snacks like green yogurt or Protein shakes in order to fulfill your daily needs more efficiently.
+You can also go for protein rich snacks like green yogurt or Whey Protein shakes in order to fulfill your daily needs more efficiently.

 Treatment and Prevention